 Basic Open Position `Ukulele Chord Chart

-The chart is organized in common keys and covers basic chords in these common keys.
+The chart is organized in common keys and covers basic chords in these keys.
 Of the 15 possible major and relative minor keys in music.
-There are five common keys to get started with: C, G, D, A, and E. The common keys allow you to play quite a few popular songs.
+There are five common keys to get started with: C, G, D, A, and E. These keys allow you to play quite a few popular songs.
 There's more in common between songs that your might think.

 This chord chart is great for beginners and new members to ukulele clubs.

-Master the chords on this chart and when you venture past the third fret you'll see that it's not as foreign chord territory as you might have thought.
+Master the chords on this chord chart, and when you venture past the third fret, you'll see that it's not as foreign chord territory as you might have thought.

 Here are direct links to the Key Signature lessons for the common keys covered in the chart with a lot more information.
 Each key is a series of lessons covering the primary and secondary chords of the key with common progressions and more!

 Several years ago I created a series of lessons called **A Chord a Week**, where each week I took a basic open position chord, which happens to be one of the chords from this chart and went over the chords you can derive from your basic chords.

 Here a lot of the chords that are in the first row of the chart and their seventh chords:

 End of Lesson - Thanks, Hope You Enjoyed It!

 Download the lesson PDF file for the complete and most up-to-date version of the lesson.
 As well as additional information no presented on-line.

 to download the premium lesson PDFs for the complete lesson.